microsoft/sca-fuzzer/README.md

 ## Citing Revizor

-To cite this project, you can use the following references:
+To cite this project, you can use any of the following references:

 1. Original paper that introduced the concept of Model-based Relation Testing as well as the Revizor tool: